Chinese Language Features

 in Chrome OS

-In the new "Aura" Chrome OS, start by clicking your account icon at the lower right of your screen (a globe is the default picture), circled in the screen shot below.
-In the menu that appears, click "Settings and Help":
+Start by clicking your account icon at the lower right of your screen, circled in the screen shot below.
+In the menu that appears, click "Settings":

 "Languages and Input" will open.
 Click the "Add" button at the lower left: